 Usually, when the killer turns out to be who we thought it would be, it’s underwhelming.
 Horror is all about the unknown.
 So, for horror movies especially, we want to be surprised.

 Sometimes, that happens when we’re not even expecting a twist at all.
-Not every film sets itself up for one and that can be one of the most satisfactory things about the whole experience, when we have the rug completely pulled out from under us.
+Not every film sets itself up for one and that can be one of the most satisfactory facers of the cinematic experience, when we have the rug completely pulled out from under us.

-With that in mind, here are some films that I find do that expertly well.
-Some, strangely enough, that they’re so organic within the film itself that they don’t even feel like twists.
-Obviously, SPOILER ALERT for just about everything that’s going to be discussed on this list.
+With that in mind, here are a handful of films that do that do just that.
+Obviously, SPOILER ALERT for just about everything that’s going to be discussed.

 I’m putting this somewhat underrated ‘90s slasher on the list because it basically ripped off the ending of Black Christmas and still managed to get away with it.
 Basically, Valentine does set up the origin of a specific killer, but once again, the killer turns out to be a different person than we and the film’s survivor were led to believe.
 It’s done in a very interesting way that provides a perfect last little stinger before the credits.